spiral/docs/orm/relations.md

 $user->roles()->link(Role::findByPK(2));
 ```

-We can also provide array of ids or models into such method:
+We can also provide array of ids or models as argument:

 ```php
 $user->roles()->link([1, 2]);
 $user->roles()->link([Role::findByPK(2), Role::findByPK(1)]);
 ```

-> Attention, you have to call `link()` method using relation method not property as it affets pivot table, not pre-loaded/cached relation data.
+> Attention, you have to call `link()` method using **relation method** not property as it affets pivot table, not pre-loaded/cached relation data.

-In addition to `link()` you are able to use similar method `sync()`, the only difference that sync() method will remove every connection which was not specified in it's arguments:
+In addition to `link()` you are able to use similar method `sync()`, the only difference that `sync()` will remove every connection which was not specified in it's arguments:

 ```php
 //Connection with Role::2 will be removed